Azithromycin bronchitis treatment

-Infectious-inflammatory diseases of the respiratory tract take the first place in the structure of infectious pathology.
-Thereby, the problem of the rational choice of an antibacterial agent for the treatment of lower respiratory tract infections remains urgent.
+Infectious inflammatory diseases of the respiratory tract are prominent in the structure of infectious pathology.
+Thereby, issues in choosing an appropriate antibacterial agent for the treatment of lower respiratory tract infections remains urgent.

-The choice of a drug for antibacterial therapy should be based on its spectrum of action, encompassing an isolated or presumed causative agent susceptible to this antibiotic, the pharmacokinetic properties of the antibacterial agent, providing its penetration into therapeutic concentrations in appropriate tissues, cells and body fluids, antibiotic safety data, drug characteristics form, the mode of dosing administration and regimen, providing high compliance of therapy, the pharmacoeconomic aspects of treatment.
+Choosing a drug for antibacterial therapy should be based on its spectrum of action, the presumed causative agent susceptible to an antibiotic, and the pharmacokinetic properties of the antibacterial agent, antibiotic safety data, the drug characteristics form, dose administration and regimen.
+This allows for higher compliance in therapy and improves the pharmacoeconomic aspects of treatment.

-Zithromax (Azithromycin) is a medication that is often prescribed in the treatment of bronchitis.
-This is due to its high concentration in the bronchi in a short time after the drug admission and a long elimination of half-life, which makes antibiotic therapy short-lived.
-The positive feedback about the drug is due to the lack of postantibiostatic effect in adults.
-For example, it does not have a pernicious effect on the intestinal microflora.
+Zithromax (azithromycin) is a medication that is often prescribed for the treatment of bronchitis.
+This is due to its high concentration in the bronchi after a relatively short time period following drug admission and a long elimination of short half-life, which makes antibiotic therapy short-lived.
+Positive feedback regarding this drug is largely due to its lack of post-antibiotic effect in adults.
+For example, it does not have a negative effect on intestinal microflora.

-Within 10 years, the effectiveness of Zithromax in lower respiratory tract infections was studied in 29 large randomized controlled trials in 5,901 patients, including 762 children.
+Within 10 years, the effectiveness of Zithromax in treating lower respiratory tract infections was studied in 29 large randomized controlled trials of 5,901 patients, including 762 children.

-The effectiveness of both a 3-day and 5-day course of Azithromycin was high and in most studies was comparable to a 10-day course of treatment with reference drugs.
+The effectiveness of both a 3- and a 5-day course of Azithromycin was high and was comparable to a 10-day course of treatment with reference drugs in most studies.

-In 5 studies, Azithromycin was superior in effectiveness to comparators (co-amoxiclav, erythromycin, benzylpenicillin, and ceftibuten).
-The tolerability of therapy in the main and control groups was generally comparable, although in 4 studies Azithromycin caused undesirable effects less often than co-amoxiclav or cefuroxime axetil.
+In 5 studies, azithromycin was superior in effectiveness to its competitors (co-amoxiclav, erythromycin, benzylpenicillin, and ceftibuten).
+The tolerability of therapy in the experimental and control groups was comparable.
+However, in 4 studies, Azithromycin caused undesirable effects less often than co-amoxiclav or cefuroxime axetil.

-The difference was mainly due to a lower incidence of gastrointestinal disorders in the treatment of Zithromax.
+This difference was primarily due to a lower incidence of gastrointestinal disorders in the treatment using Zithromax.